vauruk/MozantechTest/README.md

 ## Introdution

-I used the fallow frameworks:
+I used the follow frameworks:

 React Native CLI to start the project
 React Navigation to manager a navigation between screens